 All applicants will need to have 120 credits at level 4 and 120 credits at level 5 in a relevant Foundation Degree or HND.
 To progress directly onto level 6 (third year of the degree) applicants should normally achieve an overall merit or distinction.
 Applicants not achieving this can enter at level 5 (second year of the degree programme).

 All applicants intending to progress directly onto level 6 are required to attend and pass a bridging module prior to enrolment.
 This module focuses on research methods and academic writing.
 Applicants not achieving pass this module will enter the programme at level 5 (second year of the degree programme).

 Newman University is not licenced by the UK Government to sponsor migrant students under the Student route and is therefore unable to accept applications from international students at present.

 You can apply direct to Newman University for this course if you have not previously applied to Newman University through UCAS and you are not applying to any other universities.

-Simply click on this Direct Application Link to do this.
+Simply click on this Direct Application Link to do this for September 2023.

 N.B. will need to enter ‘New User’ account details when first accessing this portal.